 30 ft.
 Bunk has two low point drains under the corner bed, accessible from holes in the bed top under the mattress.
-There is also a low point drain for the toilet under the wardrobe.
+There is also a low-point drain for the toilet under the wardrobe.
 The bottom cabinet panel is held on with a pressure catch and pulls off for access.
+30 ft.
+Office has a low-point drain for the toilet under the pantry.
+A second low-point drain is located, along with the water heater, below the desk under the pullout seat.
+Two in-line drain valves are also located on the fresh water tank, below the trailer.